Linking the gas markets of the UK and continental Europe

 By operating two Interconnection Points (IPs), one in the UK, IBT, and one in Belgium, IZT, shippers are able to use the flexibility of the pipeline to act as a buffer between the two different regimes in the UK and Belgium.
 Under this arrangement both Interconnector entry and Interconnector exit capacity need to be purchased in order to travel the length of the pipe.

 To complete the full route, capacity needs to be purchased in the adjacent transmission systems of National Grid and Fluxys Belgium.
 In the UK, shippers may source or deliver gas direct from the NBP or for example, from an LNG terminal or delivery point (i.e. UKCS delivery into Bacton).
-In Belgium, shippers may source or deliver gas from ZTPN, or sign up to the Zeeplatform service in order to access ZTPP.
+In Belgium, shippers may source or deliver gas from ZTP, or sign up to the Zeeplatform service and enter/exit at Zeebrugge IP.

 Our shareholders and equity interest

 The company is part of the Fluxys Group and SNAM, who own an equity interest of 76.32% and 23.68% respectively.